tomatosalat0/MessageBus/README.md

 * Queries
 * RPC

-Technically these four types can be splitted into two categories:
+Technically these four types can be split into two categories:
 * Events and Commands will not return anything
 * Queries and RPC have a return value